Audrey-Njenga/msft-hackathon/README.md

 3. Add local changes
 4. Push changes to your branch name
 5. Create and Squash merge pull request if there are no merge conflicts
+6. `Squash merge pull request` if there are no merge conflicts
+7. Delete branch your local